NLP4Ecology 2025

 We invite submissions to the 1st Workshop on Ecology, Environment, and Natural Language Processing.
 This workshop will bring together the NLP community and stakeholders from various disciplines to explore how computational linguistics and NLP tools, methods, and applications can help address pressing climate change and environment-related challenges.
 We are particularly interested in contributions that push the boundaries of linguistics and NLP research in the context of ecological and environmental crisis and that foster interdisciplinary collaboration.

-The topics of interests include, but are not limited to:
+The topics of interest include, but are not limited to:

 Sentiment Analysis of Environmental Topics: